imperva/elk-plugin-pack/single-node/README.md

 ## Based on [Elasticsearch](https://www.elastic.co/),[Kibana](https://www.elastic.co/products/kibana), and [FluentD](https://www.fluentd.org/).

-The files in this repository will build out a single dockerized EFK stack which will consist of:
+The files in this repository will build out a single dockerized ELK or EFK stack which will consist of:

-  * 1 - Elasticsearch v7.x nod
+  * 1 - Elasticsearch v7.x node
-  * 1 - Kibana v7.x nod
+  * 1 - Kibana v7.x node
+  * 1 - Logstash node
-  * 1 - FluentD node
+  * 1 - FluentD node **uncomment docker-compose.yml to use**

+### Logstash
+The Dockerfile located in ./logstash  will build the logstash docker image based on the latest version the first time the docker-compose.yml file run.

+The configuration file, ./logstash/pipeline/audit-pipeline.conf, is configured to listen for JSON formatted syslog messages on TCP port 5514, and then write those logs to the Elasticsearch data system in daily indexes titled "audit-YYYY-MM-dd".
+The index name can easily be changed by editing that file, and changing the name of the index.

 ### FluentD
 The Dockerfile located in ./fluentd will build the fluentd docker image based on the latest version the first time the docker-compose.yml file is run and install the Elasticsearch output plugin.